tkrivobokova/tuum_assignment/TESTRESULTS.md

 ![create person tests error list](results_images/img_8.png)
 ![create person tests error list](results_images/img_9.png)
+![create person tests error list](results_images/img_10.png)

+#### **Error 1**

+Error: status code 500 is return when the payload is missing, while should have been 400 status code

-![create person tests error list](results_images/img_10.png) Error 1: If payload is missing the program should return status code 400 because the valid payload was not provided from the client side, not from the server side
+If payload is missing the program should return status code 400 because the valid payload was not provided from the client-side, not from the server-side.
+Which means, that the client-side error happened and client-side errors should are 4xx status codes.

+#### **Errors 2-9**

+Error: status code 500 is return when personTypeCode or addressTypeCode is missing/empty/null/spaces only, while should have been 400 status code

+If a required field is missing or empty/null/contains only spaces the program should return 400 status code because the valid payload was not provided from the client-side, not from the server-side.
+Which means, that the client-side error happened and client-side errors should are 4xx status codes.

+#### **Errors 10-13**

-Errors 2-9: If a required field is missing or empty/null/contains only spaces the program should return 400 status code because the valid payload was not provided from the client side, not from the server side Errors 10-13: "givenName" is a required field (at least from the given payload example I consider it to be required field), if the required field is not provided in the payload, the program should return corresponding error message
+Error: required field givenName do not have validation if the field is present in the payload or not

+"givenName" is a required field (at least from the given payload example I consider it to be required field), if the required field is not provided in the payload, the program should return corresponding error message